How to look professional during a webinar

 4. Test the webinar service

-Test your webinar hosting platform to make the whole event, not just you, look professional.
-Get your friends or colleagues involved and test all the features in the webinar room together.
+Test our webinar hosting platform to make the whole event, not just you, look professional.
+Get your friends, colleagues and team involved and test all the features in the webinar room together.
 When planning what the meeting will look like, take a look at what the video conferencing site has to offer.
 Perhaps the suggested features will inspire you to add something interesting to your presentation.
 In MyOwnConference, you can run tests, polls, include videos, decorate a room in company colors, and add banners and a logo.

 5. Colorful clothes are great, but mostly for meeting friends